Usernamejwle/process-governor/docs/rule_behavior_and_tips.md

 ## Core Affinity Inheritance in Windows

 In **Windows**, child processes inherit the core affinity settings from their parent processes.
-For example, if the parent process (`explorer.exe`) is restricted to cores 0 and 1, any process launched by it, such as `example.exe`, will inherit this restriction and be limited to those same cores.
+For example, if the parent process (`explorer.exe`) is restricted to cores 0 and 1, any process launched by it, **for example,** `app.exe`, will inherit this restriction and be limited to those same cores, unless the application itself or the user changes the core affinity (for example, via Task Manager or Process Governor).

 This behavior means you should carefully configure rules, especially when using wildcard rules like `*`, which apply to [all processes](#rule-for-all-processes).